functionless/eventual-website/docs/architecture-and-internals/0-high-level.md

 To ensure that tasks are executed durably, these handlers are invoked asynchronously using the ["EVENT"](https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html) invoke type.
 This effectively means a message in enqueued by the Orchestrator Lambda Function and processed later by the Task lambda Function.
 This allows for the ability to retry failed executions, ensuring that tasks are completed even in the presence of transient errors.

-When an Task completes, it sends a message back to the Workflow Orchestrator's SQS FIFO Queue with the result (success or failure).
+When a task completes, it sends a message back to the Workflow Orchestrator's SQS FIFO Queue with the result (success or failure).
 This message will wake the workflow back up which will process the result and advance the execution to the next step.

 ### Task Lock DynamoDB Table

 To ensure that tasks are executed exactly once, Eventual utilizes a DynamoDB table for task locks.
-When a request is received by an task handler, it performs a pessimistic lock on a value in the DynamoDB table.
+When a request is received by a task handler, it performs a pessimistic lock on a value in the DynamoDB table.
 This guarantees that only one request for the same task is successfully executed, preventing duplicates caused by upstream retries or re-drives.

 This is achieved by using a strongly consistent write to the DynamoDB table when acquiring the lock.
 This ensures that any duplicate requests are filtered out and that the lock is in place before the task is executed, providing exactly-once semantics.